hrumhurum/docusaurus-postcss-issue-repro/README.md

        `cd 3.3.2` or
        `cd 3.4.0`

   2. Install the missing dependencies.
-This creates node_modules folder not included in this archive:
+This creates `node_modules` directory which is not included in this repository:

        `npm install`